 58.)
 Clean clams crammed in clean cans.

 59.)
-Little Lillian lets lazy lizards lie along the lily pads.
+Little Lillian lets lazy lizards lie along with the lily pads.

 60.)
 Bake big batches of bitter brown bread.